gibus/SpreadRevolutionaryDate/README.md

     # Just execute the script in your shell
     # to spread current date to configured accounts
-    # to Twitter, Mastodon, Freenode and Liberachat:
+    # to Bluesky, Twitter, Mastodon, Freenode and Liberachat:
     $ spread-revolutionary-date

     # Or, since this script does nothing but calling